Chester Probate Attorney

 Creating an Estate Plan

-Customizing your estate plan is simple, whether you need to establish a power of attorney or establish a full trust for your children.
-Depending on what you need, there are several key things you will need to do when you create your estate plan.
+Customizing your estate plan is simple, whether you need to establish a power of attorney or a full trust for your children.
+Depending on what you need, you will need to do several key tasks when you create your estate plan:

 • Select Healthcare Representatives: You may be incapacitated by a car accident or an illness at some point in your life.
-In preparation for that, you could name your child as a healthcare representative, so they will make all medical decisions for you.
+In preparation for that, you could name your child as a healthcare representative.
+Then, they can make all medical decisions for you.

 • Create a List of All Assets: Your list of assets should include vacation homes, business assets, antiques, jewelry, furniture, investments, and anything you own that is valuable.
 To create an effective estate plan, it is important to make your list as detailed as possible.

-• Choose Your Beneficiaries: When you are planning for the end of your life, you will have to decide who will receive your various assets, considered beneficiaries.
+• Choose Your Beneficiaries: When you are planning for the end of your life, you will have to decide who will receive your various assets.
+These people are your beneficiaries.
 You can select a single person to receive everything or divide your estate between several people.
 If, for example, you have several children or grandchildren, you may choose to leave certain assets to each one.

 • Select an Estate Planning Tool: This is likely the most important step of the entire process.
-There are many opportunities for estate planning that will help you protect and divide your assets, including living wills, irrevocable trusts, and plans for power of attorney.
-You will need to determine which tool will most meet your needs and finalize all the documentation.
+Many estate planning tools will protect and divide your assets, including living wills, irrevocable trusts, and plans for power of attorney.
+You will need to determine which tool will most effectively meet your needs and finalize all the documentation.

-Once your estate plan is in place, it will become valid when you pass away unless you have created a living will that you control during your life.
-When you die, your family will most likely have to deal with probate in order to close your estate.
+Once your estate plan is in place, it will become valid when you pass away.
+A living will is one estate planning document that you control during your life.
+When you die, your family will most likely have to deal with probate to close your estate.

 What Is Probate?